gnarizard/cyberjutsu/_posts/CTF/CyberApocalypse2025/2025-03-28-HeliosDEX.md

    Deploy the BatchExploit contract by providing the HeliosDEX address.
 Then, call the `deployBatch()` function with parameters such as `ethPerContract = 1,000,000 wei` and `batchSize = 10`.
 A total of 10 ChildExploit contracts will be deployed in a single batch, each performing the swap/refund cycle.

 3. **Iterative Execution:**
    Repeat calling `deployBatch()` with the appropriate parameters until the externally owned account receives a sufficient net gain (for example, accumulating a balance of 20 ETH).
-Although full automation was attempted, gas limitations necessitated manual or scripted repeated calls.
+Although full automation was attempted on the contract level, gas limitations necessitated manual or scripted repeated calls.

-## Conclusion

-The arithmetic vulnerability in HeliosDEX allowed for a miscalculation during token swaps and refunds, leading to a net gain of ETH on each cycle.
-By leveraging the ChildExploit contract to perform a single cycle and the BatchExploit contract to deploy multiple instances concurrently, it was possible to incrementally increase the ETH balance.
-Repeated batch deployments eventually reached the required balance, demonstrating the practical impact of the arithmetic flaw.

 ## Source Code